pontem-network/aptos-core/documentation/specifications/network/README.md

 ## Introduction

-This document describes **AptosNet**, the primary network protocol used for communication between any two nodes in the Aptos ecosystem.
+This document describes **PontNet**, the primary network protocol used for communication between any two nodes in the Pont ecosystem.
 The protocol only describes the structure and order of messages on the wire, while relying on an underlying transport (TCP) for the actual message delivery.
 In addition, all communication between peers MUST be encrypted and authenticated using [Noise protocol](noise.md).
-AptosNet supports multiplexing several application protocols concurrently over a single connection.
-For each application protocol, AptosNet provides two kinds of messaging semantics: (1) a fire-and-forget DirectSend and (2) a unary RPC.
+PontNet supports multiplexing several application protocols concurrently over a single connection.
+For each application protocol, PontNet provides two kinds of messaging semantics: (1) a fire-and-forget DirectSend and (2) a unary RPC.

 ## Terminology